Skip to content

 About Our Firm

-Bradley is a national law firm with a reputation for skilled legal work, exceptional client service, and impeccable integrity.
-Our more than 750 attorneys provide business clients around the world with a full suite of legal services in dozens of industries and practice areas.
-Bradley’s 13 offices are located in Alabama, Florida, Georgia, Mississippi, North Carolina, Tennessee, Texas, and the District of Columbia, giving us an extensive geographic base to represent clients on a regional, national, and international basis.
+Ranked in the Am Law 100, Bradley is a national law firm with a reputation for skilled legal work, exceptional client service, and impeccable integrity.
+We provide business clients around the world with a full suite of legal services in dozens of industries and practice areas.
+With 13 offices located in Alabama, Florida, Georgia, Mississippi, North Carolina, Tennessee, Texas, and the District of Columbia, we have an extensive geographic base to represent clients on a regional, national, and international basis.
 We frequently serve as national coordinating counsel, regional counsel, and statewide counsel for clients in various industries.

 Copyright © 2026, Bradley Arant Boult Cummings LLP.
 All Rights Reserved.
 Attorney Advertising.